Get E-Book

 console.log(text.length);

-}await open() waits for the open operation. await using registers async disposal for the binding.
-ESM keeps top-level await using in the module context where readers usually see it.
+await open() waits for the file to open. await using registers async cleanup for the binding.
 When execution leaves the block, Node calls the handle's async disposer, which closes the descriptor.

-Explicit close is still mandatory.
-Node may try to close an unclosed FileHandle during garbage collection and warn, but the docs explicitly say not to rely on that behavior because it can change.
-Either way, GC timing is unrelated to descriptor pressure, traffic bursts, or your fd limit, so it is not a usable cleanup path.
+You still need explicit cleanup.
+Node may try to close an unclosed FileHandle during garbage collection and warn, but the docs say not to rely on that behavior because it can change.
+Garbage collection timing also has no useful relationship with descriptor pressure, traffic bursts, or your fd limit.

 Raw descriptors still have a place.
 Legacy callback code uses them.
 Native addons may expect them.
 Some low-level APIs still speak in integers.
-For application code written with async and await, FileHandle is the clearer API.
+For most new application code written with async and await, FileHandle gives you a cleaner ownership model.

 The libuv Path

-File I/O APIs expose async callbacks and promises to JavaScript.
-For regular files, though, the common Node path still uses blocking operating-system calls; the blocking work is moved away from the main JavaScript thread.
+Node gives you async callbacks and promises for file I/O. For regular files, the usual Node path still uses blocking operating-system calls.
+The trick is that Node moves that blocking work off the main JavaScript thread and into libuv's worker pool.

-libuv exposes filesystem work through uv_fs_* functions: uv_fs_open(), uv_fs_read(), uv_fs_write(), uv_fs_close(), and the rest.
-Each async call uses a uv_fs_t request.
+libuv exposes filesystem work through functions such as uv_fs_open(), uv_fs_read(), uv_fs_write(), and uv_fs_close().
+Each async filesystem call uses a uv_fs_t request.
 Node's C++ binding fills that request with the path, fd, flags, mode, buffers, offsets, and callback state needed by the operation.

 Figure 3 - Async filesystem APIs keep JavaScript moving by queueing blocking filesystem work onto libuv workers, then returning completion to the event loop.

-The pool is shared, so filesystem calls are not the only work waiting there. dns.lookup(), many crypto operations, compression work, and native addons or runtime work queued with uv_queue_work compete with filesystem operations.
-Increasing UV_THREADPOOL_SIZE can help file-heavy workloads, but it increases native thread count and can add scheduling overhead.
-Measure the workload.
-Blindly setting it to a large number often moves the wait from libuv's queue to the kernel scheduler or storage device.
+Increasing UV_THREADPOOL_SIZE can help file-heavy workloads, but it also increases native thread count and can add scheduling overhead.
+Measure the workload before changing it.
+A very large pool can move the wait from libuv's queue to the kernel scheduler or storage device.

-Once the worker reaches open(), the kernel layers described earlier take over.
+Once a worker reaches open(), the kernel behavior from earlier takes over.
 On Linux, the process has a descriptor table.
-Entries in that table point at open file descriptions.
+Descriptor-table entries point at open file descriptions.
 Open file descriptions point at inodes or other kernel objects.
-Multiple descriptors can point at one open file description after duplication or inheritance.
-Multiple open file descriptions can point at the same inode after independent opens.
+Multiple descriptors can point at the same open file description after duplication or inheritance.
+Separate opens can create separate open file descriptions that point at the same inode.

-That difference explains offset behavior.
-Two independent calls to fs.open('/tmp/log', 'r') produce separate open file descriptions.
-Their offsets move independently.
-A duplicated descriptor shares the same open file description, so its offset moves with the original.
-Append mode adds another rule: with O_APPEND, the kernel positions each write at end-of-file as part of the write operation.
+That distinction explains offset behavior.
+Two independent calls to fs.open('/tmp/log', 'r') get separate offsets.
+A duplicated descriptor shares the same offset as the original.
+With O_APPEND, the kernel positions each write at end-of-file as part of the write operation.

-For startup stdio and inherited descriptors, Node spawned children get a controlled view.
-Node's child_process APIs build the child's standard streams from the stdio option and pass extra descriptors only when you explicitly configure them there.
+For startup stdio and inherited descriptors, Node spawned children get a controlled set of handles.
+Node's child_process APIs build the child's standard streams from the stdio option and pass extra descriptors only when you explicitly configure them.
 IPC can pass certain network handles later through sendHandle, but that is a separate channel.
-In normal code, do not assume arbitrary application fds are inherited by child programs.
+In normal application code, do not assume arbitrary fds are inherited by child programs.

 Cross-Platform Cases

 Most descriptor code stays portable when you use Node APIs and node:path.
-The remaining problems usually come from assuming that every filesystem behaves like the one on your development machine.
+Problems usually appear when code assumes the production filesystem behaves exactly like the development machine.

 Production Habits